 The Group is dedicated to serve the community and to creating a positive impact.
 For example, during the year, we continued to support the used clothes recycling campaign jointly organised by a non-profit making organisation.
 The campaign, championed by a family member of one of our senior management staff, is aimed to reduce waste and raise funds to help those in need.
-We provided our emptied shop as the premises to host the clothes sale.
-Donations raised in the clothes sale was used to support the underprivileged.
-Beneficiaries are local and international organisations including, but not limited to, Food Angel, Changing Young Lives Foundation, Chi Heng Foundation, Hong Kong Single Parents Association and the Hong Kong Federation of Youth Groups.
+We provided our emptied shops as the premises to host the clothes sale.
+Donations raised in the clothes sale were used to support the underprivileged.
+Beneficiaries are local and international organisations including, but not limited to, Chi Heng Foundation, Food Angel, Life Commitment Charity Club, Changing Young Lives Foundation, Giving Love, CUHK Medical Centre and the Hong Kong Federation of Youth Groups.